• Membership

 Joshua Omoloye, Abuja

-The Federal Government has been challenged to declare wanted identified leaders of terrorist groups in the country.
+The Federal Government has been challenged to declare wanted identified leaders of terrorists leaders in the country.

 The charge formed part of a six-point resolution reached during Wednesday plenary at the Red Chamber, consequent upon a motion considered on the urgent need to stem the increasing spate of kidnappings and insecurity across parts of the country.